-Roasting a whole suckling pig, lechón, is seriously a huge feat and I’m not even going to try.
-A simpler but, nonetheless, delicious variation can be made readily at home and is actually a personal favorite.
-Lechón kawali is pork belly deep-fried in a kawali, which is Filipino for a wok or a deep frying pan.
-Served over steamed rice with some dipping sauce — soy sauce with crushed garlic, chili paste and mixed with kalamansi or local Filipino lime — lechón kawali always hits the spot.
-To make them real tender and juicy, slow-cook the pork belly slab in water, deep-fry and then cut them in strips.
+Roasting a whole suckling pig, lechón, is a huge feat and I’m not even going to try.
+A simpler variation can be easily done at home.
+Lechón kawali is pork belly deep fried in a kawali, which is Filipino for a wok or a deep frying pan.
+It is typically served with vinegar or soy sauce with a sprinkle of calamansi.
+To make them real tender and juicy, slow-cook the pork belly slab in water, deep fry and then cut them in strips.

-The recipe for deep-fried pork belly is taken from Kulinarya: a Guidebook to Philippine Cuisine.
+Recipe from Kulinarya: a Guidebook to Philippine Cuisine

 3 cloves garlic, crushed